 If you’re already inclined towards music, using music to support your mindfulness practice is a great way to make the process more intuitive, enjoyable, and effective.

 Approach it with curiosity and a beginner’s mind, and you just might notice things you never realized before!

 Join us live to learn creative coping techniques.

-Creative Coping classes for teens start November 24 and December 1, 2020.
+Creative Coping classes for teens start every six weeks.